MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-autodesk-revit-content.md

-This article briefly explains the steps for installing and running Autodesk Revit on a virtual machine (VM) in Azure.
+This article briefly describes the steps for installing and running Autodesk Revit on a virtual machine (VM) on Azure.
 It also presents the performance results of running Revit on Azure.

 Revit helps architecture, engineering, and construction (AEC) teams create high-quality buildings and infrastructure.